AlvaLind/pairs-memory-game/README.md

     <li>Colours
       <ul>
         <li>A cool light pink has been used as the background color of the game's website to give the player a calm feeling while playing the memory game without anything distracting in the background.</li>
-        <li>The game cards have a darker cool blue color to stand out from the screen.</li>
+        <li>The game cards have a darker cool blue color to stand out on the screen.</li>
         <li>The instructions and "play again" button have a more colorful violet color to draw the player's attention. </li>
       </ul>
     <img src="documents/colours.png" alt="colours used in the game">